ChristopherBacon/Client-Mailer/README.md

 # Client Mailer
-Client Mailer CRM &amp; Mail system
+CRM &amp; Mail system

+A program to manage a list of clients which can then be emailed from a selection of email templates.